Gildworks/Hydaelyn-Clothiers/README.md

 ## Basic Use
-Hydaelyn Clothiers aims to be intuitive and easy to use.

-**A local install of Final Fantasy XIV is required for this application to function.**
+Hydaelyn Clothiers aims to be intuitive and easy to use, however **a local install of Final Fantasy XIV is required for this application to function.**

 Vulkan compatibility is **required** for this app.
 Additional graphical backend support is planned, but currently unavailable.